What are modern windows made of?

 Although windows can be built from a variety of materials, with uPVC, aluminium and timber being the most popular, modern windows have more slender frames.
 Slender frames are typical of minimalist and ‘modern’ design, so they bring contemporary charm to any home.
 One example of them is our uPVC slimline windows, which have 12% more glass than your standard window because of their ultra-thin frames!

-However, much more goes into the high-performance windows that you see on homes today.
+However, much more goes into the high-performance windows that you see on homes today in your Surrey town.
 So, we’ve taken a closer look at how windows have developed over the years to give you an idea of what modern windows are really made of.

 A brief history of aluminium windows